vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The synth content builders use the same annotation API.
 Calling `source()` on a sample, instrument, or region entry supplies the appropriate role and exact `ObjectRef`; the format can then add fields, parents, descriptions, and unusual links with the ordinary `AnnotationBuilder`.
 This is how future logical TreeView nodes and source-oriented HexView records can meet without either view reinterpreting format rules.

 Semantic sequence decoders do not call annotation-builder methods.
 They return command presentation data and self-describing operands; `CommandSourceMap` projects the command label, opcode, fields, derived values, control-flow links, and instrument links generically.
-Legacy command readers still do this indirectly through `VmCommandCursor` until migrated.

 ### 9.2 Why this matters